smartin015/continuousprint/docs/lan-queues.md

-# LAN Queues (Early Alpha Feature)
+# LAN Queues

-**A LAN queue is a local network queue that multiple 3D printers can print from.**
+**A LAN queue is a local network queue that multiple 3D printers print from.**

+!!!
+Important

+    This feature is only available in `v2.0.0` or higher.

 It's not unusual to have multiple 3D printers - in home workshops, in the prototyping industry, and even for 3D printing services (e.g. Shapeways) and manufacturers that manage hundreds/thousands of them.

 Continuous Print provides a single, local queue by default - managed by a single printer with a single instance of OctoPrint.
 But by adding LAN queues, multiple printers can coordinate together over the network to print jobs from the same queue(s).

 !!!
-Important
+Warning

     This feature is not yet proven.
 If you encounter problems, please read this guide thoroughly before [creating an issue](https://github.com/smartin015/continuousprint/issues/new/choose) if you're unable to resolve them.